emilis/worldradioplayer/README.md

 ### Thanks

-- Fabrice Desré <https://github.com/fabricedesre> for b2gremote and help with Firefox OS simulator.
+- [Fabrice Desré][fabricedesre] for b2gremote and help with Firefox OS simulator.
-- Thomas B. Ruecker <https://github.com/dm8tbr> for getting the list of stations from <http://dir.xiph.org/>.
+- [Thomas B. Ruecker][dm8tbr] for getting the list of stations from <http://dir.xiph.org/>.
+- [Marketplace Reviewers][] for reviewing the app before my presentation.

 ### License